ivelum/landing/content/blog/why-most-startups-shouldnt-start-with-a-mobile-app/index.md

 ## People do use websites on mobile, a lot

-Some people assume users don’t browse websites from their phones.
+Some people assume users don't browse websites from their phones.
 But they do.
 In fact, most of the global web traffic comes from mobile devices:

 ![68% of web traffic comes from mobile devices](traffic-share-by-platform.png)